 Lambeth & Southwark Primary Schools Football (L&SPSF) aims to provide organised, competitive football for boys and girls attending primary or junior schools in Lambeth and Southwark.
-Its objective in doing this is to encourage physical and social development, teamworking , discipline and the ethic of fair play in which winning is important but is not seen as something to be achieved at all costs.
+The objective in doing this is to encourage physical and social development, teamworking , discipline and the ethic of fair play in which winning is important but is not seen as something to be achieved at all costs.
 L&SPSF seeks to introduce Lambeth and Southwark children to the benefits of playing football and in so doing hopes to help both boys and girls maintain an active lifestyle.

 On the face of it there are many sports opportunities out there for primary aged children.
 You can try out multi-skills, throw a foam javelin, run, jump, bat, field, grab a tag and much more.
 Lambeth & Southwark Primary Schools Football is different.
 Playing football (and not just football) for a regular established league gives kids things they can't get elsewhere.
 Training, committing and playing with a group of peers teaches co-operation, self-reliance, reliance on others, discipline, respect, and courage.
 Children surprise themselves and others by what they can do and who they are on the pitch.